Where MLLMs Attend and What They Rely On: Explaining Autoregressive Token Generation: Experiments

-We next apply our interpretable algorithm to analyze why MLLMs produce hallucinations.
+We next apply our interpretable algorithm to analyze the causes of hallucinations in MLLMs.
 Experiments are conducted on the object hallucination benchmark RePOPE~\citep{neuhaus2025repope}.
-We focus on samples where the MLLM makes prediction errors, including cases where the model incorrectly answers “no” instead of “yes,” and vice versa.
-Assuming that hallucinations have already been identified, our objective is to identify which image regions trigger the hallucination and to assess whether blocking these regions can mitigate it.
-In practice, we attribute the first token of the answer, restricted to the vocabulary IDs 'Yes' and 'No'.
-For example, if the model incorrectly outputs 'Yes', the attribution is computed with respect to 'No', thereby providing a counterfactual perspective on which regions would support the correct response.
+Our focus is on samples where the MLLM makes prediction errors, particularly in cases where the model incorrectly answers "no" instead of "yes," and vice versa.
+The primary aim is not to mitigate hallucinations, but to explain why they occur, specifically, by identifying the image regions that trigger hallucinations.
+Assuming that hallucinations have already been identified, we aim to pinpoint which image regions are responsible for these errors and to evaluate whether blocking these regions can reduce the hallucinations.
+Practically, we attribute the first token of the answer, focusing on the vocabulary IDs 'Yes' and 'No'.
+For example, if the model incorrectly outputs 'Yes', the attribution is computed with respect to 'No', providing a counterfactual perspective on which regions would support the correct response.

 Table~\ref{EAGLE:faithfulness_on_hallucination} reports the results of attributing hallucinations to specific input regions.
 On the LLaVA-1.5 7B model, our method improves over the strongest baseline by 65.4\%, 36.3\%, and 15.9\% in insertion, deletion, and average highest score, respectively.
 On the Qwen2.5-VL 7B model, the gains are even larger, reaching 164.7\%, 88.6\%, and 31.7\%, while on the InternVL3.5 4B model, the improvements are 123.4\%, 88.2\%, and 5.8\%.
 These substantial margins highlight the strength of our approach in faithfully uncovering the input regions responsible for hallucinated predictions and in explaining the underlying causes of incorrect decisions, revealing not only where the model looked, but also why it went wrong.